Luke-ing the Beast in the Eye: Independence – A wedding without a bride

 Indeed, freedom is at the core of independence.
 But in 1980, our so-called independence came alone, unaccompanied by the requisite freedoms that ought to have given it proper import, relevance and meaning.

-On Monday, we will be commemorating an empty day.
+Today , we will be commemorating an empty day.
 A carcass.
-Monday will be what renowned poet Freedom T. V. Nyamubaya called a mysterious marriage, a wedding where the groom came without his bride.
+Today, our independence has sadly become what renowned poet Freedom T. V. Nyamubaya called a mysterious marriage, a wedding where the groom came without his bride.

-This week, I will allow Nyamubaya to poetically address you, dear readers, on the hollowness of our independence.
+This week, I will once again allow Nyamubaya to poetically address you, dear readers, on the hollowness of our independence.
 It was from Nyamubaya that I borrowed the first part of this week’s title.

 A Mysterious Marriage